 As you probably know, many services send new subscribers/customers a welcome email containing the username and password they’ll need to enter in order to log into the account.

-They’ll sometimes add a note saying you should log in and change your password, but not always.
+They’ll almost always add a note saying you should log in immediately and choose a new password, but there are exceptions.
 And even when the email does recommend changing the password, not everyone does.

 I hate to be the bearer of bad news, but if you’ve ever received one (or more) of those “Here’s your password” emails and you never changed your password(s), your email inbox is a huge security risk.